eml-eda/match/README.md

 To define a new target (i.e.,  a new heterogeneous SoC), users shall extend the `MatchTarget` class.
 The extension process is quite simple, since the only thing that the user must provide is a list of _execution modules_, passed to the constructor of the base `MatchTarget` class.
 Additionally with the host memory hierarchy definition and a set of paths and APIs.
-Execution modules are classes that represent all hardware modules in the target SoC that MATCH should consider to implement the inference of DNN layers, except for the main host CPU (which is handled by TVM).
+Execution modules are classes that represent all hardware modules in the target SoC that MATCH should consider to implement the inference of DNN nodes, except for the main host CPU (which is handled by TVM).
 So, execution modules might include GPUs, dataflow accelerators, slave CPU clusters, etc.

 For example to define a target SoC which contains a digital accelerator and an analog one, a user could use the following code:
 ```python